 You can read more about the conditions for being granted a study permit on the UDI's website (external link).

-If you applied later than one month before your previous permit expired, but the UDI has granted you deferred implementation, you must contact the UDI to find out what this means for you.
+If you applied later than one month before your previous permit expired, but UDI has granted you deferred implementation, you must contact UDI to find out what this means for you.
 This is because you are not entitled to stay here on the same terms as before.
 You may have been allowed to stay in Norway, but not to work here.

 Read more at UDI regelverk: